PookiePepelsss/Airflow-UI/README.md

 })
 ```

 Call it before `CreateWindow`.
-The TTFs are saved to the folder on first run and reused after that; a family file is generated and loaded through `getcustomasset`.
-Needs `writefile`, `isfile` and `getcustomasset`; without them the default Builder Sans stays. `ValleySans` is built in as a preset.
+The TTFs are saved to the folder on first run and reused after that.
+Needs `writefile`, `isfile` and `getcustomasset`; without them the default Builder Sans stays.

 ### Properties